 Don’t be intimidated by the thought of creating your own small business online presence.
 This can easily be accomplished by following some basic business website guidelines.

 - Update often – websites that are rarely updated lose credibility with internet surfers and search engines.

 - Your customers are looking for current information.
-Be sure that your hours, contact information and offerings are up-to-date.
+Be sure your hours, contact information, and offerings are up to date.

 - Make it personal – include recent customer reviews and testimonials to encourage new customers to contact you.

 - Online chat availability on websites is becoming increasingly popular.
 A channel of communication allows visitors to contact a real person and get questions answered quickly, or request service or more information.